First Community (NASDAQ:FCCO) Releases Earnings Results, Beats Estimates By $0.12 EPS

-First Community (NASDAQ:FCCO) issued its quarterly earnings data on Tuesday.
-The bank reported $0.46 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.34 by $0.12, MarketWatch Earnings reports.
+First Community (NASDAQ:FCCO) issued its quarterly earnings results on Tuesday.
+The bank reported $0.46 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.34 by $0.12, MarketWatch Earnings reports.
 First Community had a net margin of 16.65% and a return on equity of 7.36%.

-The business also recently declared a dividend, which will be paid on Tuesday, February 16th.
-Shareholders of record on Tuesday, February 2nd will be given a dividend of $0.12 per share.
+The firm also recently announced a dividend, which will be paid on Tuesday, February 16th.
+Stockholders of record on Tuesday, February 2nd will be paid a $0.12 dividend.
+This is an increase from First Community’s previous dividend of $0.06.
+The ex-dividend date of this dividend is Monday, February 1st.
 This represents a dividend yield of 2.76%.
-This is an increase from First Community’s previous dividend of $0.06.
-The ex-dividend date is Monday, February 1st.
-First Community’s payout ratio is 33.10%.
+First Community’s dividend payout ratio (DPR) is presently 33.10%.

 First Community Corporation operates as the bank holding company for First Community Bank which offers various commercial and retail banking products and services to small-to-medium sized businesses, professional concerns, and individuals.
 The company operates through Commercial and Retail Banking, Mortgage Banking, and Investment Advisory and Non-Deposit segments.